-On th e basis of the initial evaluation: I find that the proposed project COULD NOT have a NEGATIVE DECLARATION will be prepared. a significant effect on the environment, and a X I find that although the proposed project could have a significant effect on the environment, ther will not be a significant effect in this case because revisions in the project have been made by a agreed to by the project proponent.
-A MITIGATED NEGATIVE DECLARATION will be prepared.
-I find that the proposed project MAY have a sig ENVIRONMENTAL IMPACT REPORT is required. nificant effect on the environment, and an I find that the proposed project MAY have a "p significant unless mitigated" impact on the environment adequately analyzed in an earlier document pursubeen addressed by mitigation measures based on the sheets.
-An ENVIRONMENTAL IMPACT REPORT is rethat remain to be addressed. onment, but at least one effect 1) has been ant to applicable legal standards, and 2) has be earlier analysis as described on the attached I find that although the proposed project could have a significant effect on the environme because all potentially significant effects (a) have been analyzed adequately in an earlier EIR NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions mitigation measures that are imposed upon the proposed project, nothing further is required.
-Signat ture Date Printe ed name For
+On th e basis of the initial evaluation: I find that the proposed project COULD NOT have NEGATIVE DECLARATION will be prepared. a significant effect on the environment, and a X I find that although the proposed project could hav will not be a significant effect in this case because agreed to by the project proponent.
+A MITIGATED revisions in the project have been made by or I find that the proposed project MAY have a si ENVIRONMENTAL IMPACT REPORT is required. gnificant effect on the environment, and an I find that the proposed project MAY have a "psignificant unless mitigated" impact on the environmental adequately analyzed in an earlier document pursbeen addressed by mitigation measures based on the sheets.
+An ENVIRONMENTAL IMPACT REPORT is that remain to be addressed. onment, but at least one effect 1) has been uant to applicable legal standards, and 2) has he earlier analysis as described on the attached I find that although the proposed project could because all potentially significant effects (a) have NEGATIVE DECLARATION pursuant to applicable mitigated pursuant to that earlier EIR or NEG mitigation measures that are imposed upon the property of the p been analyzed adequately in an earlier EIR or e standards, and (b) have been avoided or ATIVE DECLARATION, including revisions or Signat cure Date Printe d name For